CompVPD: Iteratively Identifying Vulnerability Patches Based on Human Validation Results with a Precise Context: Discussion

 ~ \textbf{Distinguishing vulnerability patches from bug fixes.} Now that vulnerabilities and bugs are highly overlapped~\cite{canfora2020investigating, camilo2015bugs}, vulnerability patches might be hard to distinguish from bug fixes, especially fixes of high-risk bugs.
 Additionally, these high-risk bugs might be exploited as part of the vulnerabilities in the future, so these commits of bug fixing also help developers avoid potential risks.
 Thus, we report 16 fixes of high-risk bugs identified by \detector{} separately in Section~\ref{sec: eval practice}.

-We provide an example fix of a high-risk bug~\footnote{\href{https://github.com/jenkinsci/jenkins/commit/3fe425f29dc67863d95fdfbefaf65cbc12391853}{https://github.com/jenkinsci/jenkins/commit/3fe425f29dc67863d95fdfbefaf65cbc12391853}} identified by \detector{}.
+We provide an example fix of a high-risk bug~\footnote{\url{https://github.com/jenkinsci/jenkins/commit/3fe425f29dc67863d95fdfbefaf65cbc12391853}} identified by \detector{}.
 As listed in Listing~\ref{lst: bug fix}, this commit removes the \CodeIn{getPassword()} method from its signature.
 It seems to fix a vulnerability of password leakage, but it cannot be utilized by malicious users.
 Thus, it is classified as a bug fix.